FrancescoDiSalesGithub/data-for-developers/README.md

 # data-for-developers
-simple SQL database with problems and solution found on stackoverflow or documentation
+simple SQL database with problems and solution found on stackoverflow or documentation or chatgpt

 # Introduction